schierlm/BibleMultiConverter/README.md

 Planned formats
 ---------------

-I plan lossless import and export to ODT, to make manual editing of the Bible text easier.
-But no guarantees here, I don't know how hard ODT import will be at the end.
-[This is currently blocked by the fact that OpenOffice/LibreOffice is very slow in loading documents that contain very many small spans using the same style, which will inevitably happen when exporting a bible with lots of formatting]

-EPUB export is also planned (but not high priority at the moment).
+EPUB export is planned (but not high priority at the moment).

 If you want to see any other formats, feel free to open an issue (or a pull request :-D).